cunilog/cunilog/readme.md

 - Single and multi-threaded.
 - Available as static library.
 A dynamic library is planned.
 - Platform independent without build automation system.
 No cmake or autotools are needed to build the module.
-At the moment it only builds on Windows.
+Simply build it alongside your application.
 - UTF-8 by default but some UTF-16 functions are available on Windows.
 - Preprocessor definitions to include or remove rarely used features.
 - Bindings for other programming languages.
 Right now only C is supported, though.